mikaelbr/node-notifier/README.md

 Send cross platform native notifications using Node.js.
 Notification Center for macOS, notify-osd/libnotify-bin for Linux, Toasters for Windows 8/10, or taskbar Balloons for earlier Windows versions.
-If none of these requirements are met, Growl is used.
+Growl is used if none of these requirements are met.
 [Works well with electron](#within-electron-packaging).

 ![macOS Screenshot](https://raw.githubusercontent.com/mikaelbr/node-notifier/master/example/mac.png)